vishalcloudyuga/dcos-docs/1.9/overview/architecture/node-types.md

 A DC/OS master node is a node that works together with other master nodes to manage the rest of the cluster.

-Master nodes contain the bulk of the DC/OS components, including most notably a Mesos master process.
+Master nodes contain the bulk of the DC/OS components, including a Mesos master process.

 ### Protected Zone